ZhijianZhou01/BioAider/README.md

 BioAider provides mutual conversion among several common sequence formats, which are Fasta, Nexus, Paml, and Phylip.
 Of note, the "Data type" option is only available when the target format is "Nexus".

 ![Seqformat_Convertor.png](https://github.com/ZhijianZhou01/BioAider/raw/master/Figures/Seqformat_Convertor.png#align=left&display=inline&height=324&margin=%5Bobject%20Object%5D&name=Seqformat_Convertor.png&originHeight=352&originWidth=576&size=21977&status=done&style=none&width=530)

+## 6. Plugins supported
+BioAider provides optional plugins function, including Blast, Mafft, Muscle, Clustal-omega, FastTree, Mrbayes and IQ-Tree.
+The parameters configured in the GUI will generate a command string and send them for execution.

+<b>Tip, for the versions lower V1.532</b>, if you want to call these plugins (Mafft, Muscle, Clustal-omega and FastTree softwares included) in GUI, please download manually the file `external_program.zip` (https://github.com/ZhijianZhou01/plugins), then unzip it and put the directory `external_program` in the root directory (not `main`) of the BioAider package.

 ## 5. Test Datas